Overview

 Low Dose Naltrexone (LDN)

 According to the Low Dose Naltrexone home page [LDN], Parkinson's Disease is a neurodegenerative disease that is associated with autoimmune processes.
 LDN has been seen to benefit Parkinson's Disease.
-[LDN_Autoimmune] presents a case review of seven patients with Parkinson's Disease who were treated with LDN by the late Dr. Bihari [Bihari2003], [Bihari2013 🕮 ].
+[LDN_Autoimmune] presents a case review of seven patients with Parkinson's Disease whom the late Dr. Bihari [Bihari2003] treated using LDN [Bihari2003], [Bihari2013 🕮 ].
 The result was that "all [seven] have shown no progression since beginning LDN.
 Indeed, two of them have shown clear evidence of improvement in signs and symptoms."

 [Guttuso2010] reports that LDN administered to 8 patients reduced their fatigue complaints.

-Dr. Weyrich has been trained in the use of Low Dose Naltrexone (LDN).
+Dr. Weyrich has been trained to use Low Dose Naltrexone (LDN).
 However, Dr. Weyrich has not treated any cases of Parkinson's Disease with LDN.

 Please see What is Low Dose Naltrexone? for more information.